 Ground 8: Serious Rent Arrears

 Ground 8 is for serious rent arrears.
 The tenant must owe at least three months' rent at the date the notice is served and at the date of the court hearing.
 You must give four weeks' notice.
 This is a mandatory ground, meaning that if the arrears exist both when the notice is served and when the case reaches court, the court must grant a possession order.
 However, if the tenant pays down the arrears below the three-month threshold before the hearing date, the ground falls away.
 Keep careful records of all rent payments and arrears.
+For a complete guide to dealing with non-payment, read our rent arrears guide.

 Ground 14: Anti-Social Behaviour